Page cover

 • path="uploads/{name}" - Watches the "uploads" container. {name} captures the filename

-• connection="AzureWebJobsStorage" - References the storage connection string from app settings
+• connection="AzureWebJobsStorage" - References the storage connection setup in your configuration

 • blob: func.InputStream - Provides access to the uploaded file as a stream